-While an 85 percent catch rate continues to elude the state, the statistics indicate continued improvements each successive year.
+While an 85 percent catch rate continues to elude the state, the state will continue to emphasize this area of enforcement and educate all inspectors on procedures for checking OOS.

 Program Activities for FY 2021 - 2023: Describe policies, procedures, and/or technology that will be utilized to identify OOS carriers at roadside.
 Include how you will conduct quality assurance oversight to ensure that inspectors are effectively identifying OOS carriers and preventing them from operating.